0snap/visual-pcap-mixer/README.md

 ## When you really really want to use this

+Install dependencies:

+    $ go get github.com/spf13/cobra

+Install packages for your linux distro.
+The go wrapper calls them.

+- `wireshark` (needed: `capinfos`)
+- `tcpdump`. in case you are on debian/ubuntu make sure that it can be used by your user. if you have app-armor in place and it blocks you, here is a guide https://gcplinux.com/tcpdump-permission-denied-running-as-root/
+- `tcpreplay` (needed `tcprewrite`)

+Init app

 - add the `backend` folder to your go path
 - build your own `config.json` file like above
 - check the help menu `go run main.go`